-In the 2016 election, two million people under the age of thirty voted for Bernie Sanders — more than the number of young people that voted for Hillary Clinton and Donald Trump combined.
+In the 2016 election, 2 million people under the age of 30 voted for Bernie Sanders — more than the number of young people that voted for Hillary Clinton and Donald Trump combined.
 A frequently cited Harvard poll indicates that a majority of millennials no longer support capitalism.
-At the same time, in the last few years the average age of a member of the Democratic Socialists of America (DSA) has dropped from around sixty five to thirty as membership has surged, while more than sixty Young Democratic Socialists of America (YDSA) chapters have popped up around the country.
+At the same time, in the last few years, the average age of a member of the Democratic Socialists of America (DSA) has dropped from around 65 to 30 as membership has surged, while more than 60 Young Democratic Socialists of America (YDSA) chapters have popped up around the country.

 In our opinion, the goal of YDSA should be to primarily support the growing socialist movement that is emerging all around us off campus and to train a committed cadre of young socialists who can be the next generation of organizers for our movement.